Discover 10 Hidden Features and Shortcuts in OS X Lion

 1. Inverted Scrolling

-Lion allows you to change the scrolling direction when you scroll down the mouse wheel or swipe down the trackpad.
-By default, it has changed the direction of scrolling to natural (scroll/swipe down means moving up the screen)
+OS X Lion allows you to change the scrolling direction when you scroll down the mouse wheel or swipe down the trackpad.
+By default, it has switched to natural scrolling (scroll/swipe down means moving up the screen).

-If you are not use to this, you can have it revert.
-Simply go to System Preferences -> Mouse and uncheck "Move content in the direction …"
+If you’re not accustomed to this, you can revert it.
+Simply go to System Preferences → Mouse and uncheck "Move content in the direction …".

-For trackpad users, go to System Preferences -> Trackpad, under Scroll and Zoom, uncheck "Scroll direction: Natural".
+For trackpad users, go to System Preferences → Trackpad, under Scroll and Zoom, and uncheck "Scroll direction: Natural".

-AirDrop allows you to send files, folders or combination of both regardless their size conveniently and wireless-ly to another OS X Lion powered Mac.
-AirDrop is not a standalone application; it resides on left sidebar of Finder, right under "All My Files".
+AirDrop allows you to send files, folders, or both conveniently and wirelessly to another OS X Lion-powered Mac, regardless of their size.
+AirDrop is not a standalone application; it resides on the left sidebar of Finder, right under "All My Files".

-Here are a few of things you should know about AirDrop.
+Here are a few things you should know about AirDrop:

 • AirDrop does not require any setup or configuration.

 Versions tracks and keeps numerous records of your document activity.
-It intelligently saves multiple copies of different versions at background.
+It intelligently saves multiple copies of different versions in the background.
 It allows you to:

 • Browse (in Time Machine mode) to select the version you are looking for,